 This homemade lemonade is a simple, classic favorite that uses nearly half the sugar that many other recipes use.
 You really can't go wrong with a classic lemonade at spring and summer BBQs, pool parties, and picnics.
 You can even use popsicle molds and freeze it to make lemon bars!
-It's refreshing nature makes any hot day feel a little less sweltering, and that is much welcome here in swampy Northern Virginia!

 You only need 3 very simple ingredients to make this easy homemade lemonade.

 Making lemonade from scratch is so simple.
 Anyone can do it .There is no cooking ability required!
 I love having my daughter help me squeeze the lemons or pour in the water.

 This recipe has just 3 steps and takes just 7 minutes from start to finish.

 - Combine 1 cup of water ½ cup of sugar in a small pot.
 Bring to a boil and stir until sugar has dissolved.
 Remove from heat.

 - While the sugar and water are coming to a boil, cut lemons in half and squeeze juice into a large pitcher.

 - Add 6 cups of cold water and the 1 cup of sugar water.
 Stir thoroughly.
 Chill in the fridge or add ice to chill immediately.

 Always taste your lemonade to make sure it suits your preferences.
 You can always add more sugar or lemons.